LABORATORY COORDINATOR: Monique Dubrule Reed - Rm. 009, Butler Hall (845-8650)

 Plant presses must be returned at the time plant collections are due.
 Failure to return a press results in a grade of "I" and the blocking of fees and registration for the following semester.
 Grades are restored and blocks removed when the press is returned.

-Plant taxonomy and collecting provide terrific opportunities for enjoying the spring weather and our beautiful local flora.
+Plant taxonomy and collecting provide terrific opportunities for enjoying the fall weather and our beautiful local flora.
 Keep an open mind--expect to have fun.

 If you have any questions or problems related to the course or lab, please do not hesitate to contact Dr. Manhart, Monique, or your TA.